 - 1. Ensure a range of educational options for our youth. - 2.
 Monitor population projections and statistical data relating to the Shire to assist in making informed decisions - 3.
-Support a Agricultural education asis an area identified with opportunity for growth & employment.
+Support agricultural education as an area identified with opportunity for growth & employment.